iceman91176/camunda-bpm-auth-keycloak-sso/README.md

+# THIS REPOSITORY IS UNMAINTAINED !!

+We switched to Camunda Zeebe and therefore have no need for this integration anymore.
+Habe a look at https://github.com/camunda-community-hub/camunda-platform-7-keycloak, which supports more recent versions aof camunda.

 # Camunda SSO for WebApps / REST-API
 Enables SSO to Web-Apps / REST-API.
 Uses https://github.com/camunda/camunda-bpm-identity-keycloak as Identity-Provider, so there is no need to configure groups in Camunda